Botanists Are Working to Save Palm Trees from Extinction Threat

 Read More:

+"For us botanists, the wild species are more important because villagers' plants sometimes contain hybrids."
 During the Edinburgh Sikkim Expedition in 1992, researchers were first made aware of a "strange" trachycarpus in Darjeeling by Noltie of the Royal Botanic Garden in Edinburgh.
 Noltie had spotted two of these trees in the Windamere Hotel's Darjeeling garden.
+Research verified that the tree, Trachycarpus latisectus, was indigenous to a narrow area of Kalimpong woodland.
+After the location of its discovery, it was given the name Windamere palm.

 Gogoi's encounter with Noltie was prompted by a book that the BSI specialist co-authored with four other botanists last year on the rhododendrons of Darjeeling and Sikkim.